Kenya Family Holidays

 This 5,000 acre ranch and game sanctuary is ideal for families.
 This lodge can be booked on an exclusive basis, and the décor is inspired by the surrounding landscape and features many unique pieces made by the Samburu people.
 Ol Malo has plenty to keep your family busy, the guides are fully trained and licensed, and most grew up in the surrounding wilderness, so they know the area very well.
 They can tailor activities to suit your individual family, from game viewing by vehicle or foot, to camel rides and fishing or mountain biking.
 It is also possible to visit some of the community projects and meet the local Samburu people.
 Your family can choose to do as little or as much as you’d like.
 You’re sure to get everything you could possibly want out of a safari at Ol Malo Lodge.

 Kenya is the ideal safari destination for older children.
 Activity options expand greatly, from guided walks with the Maasai people to canoeing and hiking to the peak of Mount Kenya, which will give your family and incredible view and a new perspective of the valley below.
 As your kids get older, they are more able to appreciate Kenya’s unique wildlife, landscapes and culture.
-You’re sure to create memories that will last far beyond your vacation.
+You’re sure to create memories that will last far beyond your holiday.

 Serian is a traditional bush camp with a very home away from home feel.
-The emphasis here is on a natural wildlife experience and epitomizes the off-the-beaten-track safari.
+The emphasis here is on a natural wildlife experience and epitomises the off-the-beaten-track safari.
 Guiding here is phenomenal and your stay includes a private vehicle, so your family’s safari experience can be as intense or gentle as you wish.
 There are activities here to suit every interest, such as day and night game drives, guided bush walks, bird watching, hot air balloon safaris, bush picnics and cultural visits.
 The camp is comprised of six huge tents, two of which are for families.
 And for the more adventurous family, a stay in the incredible Tree House is a must.
 Set high up and overlooking the bush on one side and the river on the other, spending a night here is a magical and unforgettable experience.
 You’ll have one of your most peaceful nights rest ever as you sleep under a blanket of stars.

 If you have an elephant lover in the family, this camp is for you.
 The camp has strong links to Save the Elephants, boasts one of Africa’s most impressive elephant populations and offers guests a unique, immersive safari experience.
 A warm and traditional Samburu welcome awaits your family on arrival and the game drives here are conducted by Samburu warriors who have grown up in the area and have an in-depth knowledge of the reserve.
 This camp is also home to the rare Samburu five – Grevy’s zebra, Somali ostrich, Beisa oryx, reticulated giraffe and long-necked gerenuk.
 The wildlife fanatics in your family will not be disappointed.